 - ¼ cup pecans, chopped

 - ¼ cup ground flax seed

 - ¼ cup peanut butter, smooth or crunchy

 - ½ cup real maple syrup

-- In a medium mixing bowl, combine the flour, oats, brown sugar, baking powder, baking soda, and salt.
+- In a medium mixing bowl, whisk together the flour, oats, brown sugar, baking powder, baking soda, and salt.
 Set aside.

-- In a large mixing bowl, whisk together the egg, vanilla, and oil.
+- In a large mixing bowl, whisk together the egg and vanilla.
 Mash the banana and whisk that in as well.
 Add the milk and whisk until well combined.

 - Combine the dry ingredients with the wet ingredients and stir to combine.
 Fold in the pecans and flax seed.
 Let the batter sit for a few minutes while the griddle heats up.

 - Spread a little oil over a hot griddle.
 Use a ladle or ¼ cup measuring cup to spoon the batter onto the preheated griddle.
 Cook until bubbly, a little dry around the edges, and lightly browned on the bottom; turn and brown the other side.
 Keep cooked pancakes warm in a 200°F oven and repeat with the rest of the batter.